random-guys/progression-framework/README.md

 progression-framework/
     frameworks/
     src/
-    CODEOWNERS
     [a bunch of config files]
 ```

-`site` contains our website files, `frameworks` contains our progression framework files, and `CODEOWNERS` is the file that defines who owns or manages a framework, file or folder.
+`site` contains our website files and `frameworks` contains our progression framework files.
 All the other files are configuration, which you should totally ignore 👌

 **The `frameworks` folder is what you want to pay attention to!**